Twisting cochains and higher torsion: Higher FR torsion

 is the transfer (with $n=4k$). \end{thm}

 \begin{rem} Note that $T_{2k}(E)$ is a tangential fiber homotopy invariant.
 This is in keeping with the belief that there are rationally no stable exotic smooth structures on bundles with closed oriented even dimensional fibers. (\emph{Stable} means stable under product with large dimensional disks $D^N$.
 The exotic smooth structure on disk bundles and odd dimensional sphere bundles of \cite{Farrell-Hsiang:Diff(Dn)} and the explicit examples given by Hatcher (\cite{IgBookOne},\cite{Goette01}) are stable.)
-This will be explored in a future joint paper with Sebastian Goette.
-(See \cite{IgPontjagin} for a preview of that paper.)
+For more details about this conjecture see \cite{GoetteIgusa10}.
+In that paper we construct virtually all stable exotic smooth structures on bundles with closed odd dimensional fibers and explain why the even dimensional case is so different.
+See also \cite{IgPontjagin} and \cite{Goette08} for an outline of those results.

 In the special case when $n=1$, $M$ is an oriented surface and the bundle $E$ is classified by a map of $B$ into the classifying space $BT_g$ of the Torelli group $T_g$ where $g$ is the genus of $M$.
 The tangential homotopy invariant $T_{2k}$ is equal to the Miller-Morita-Mumford class in this case (\cite{Mumford83:MMM_class}, \cite{Morita84}, \cite{Miller86:MMM}).
 It is still unknown whether or not any of these classes (tautological classes in degree $4k$) is rationally nontrivial on the Torelli group. \end{rem}